• Skip to primary navigation

 Cheesy Samosa Jalapeno poppers with tamarind chutney and mint chutney

 Cheesy Samosa Jalapeno Poppers is an Indian twist to the favorite party appetizer.
-This is a vegetarian and gluten-free version made in the air fryer for the samosa lovers.
-Don't forget to check out the Halloween inspiration for these jalapeno poppers!
+This is a vegetarian and gluten-free version made in the air fryer for samosa lovers.
+Don’t forget to check out the Halloween inspiration for these jalapeno poppers!

 Paneer Frankie